James Robinson (soldier, born 1753)

-Rev. James Robinson (1753–1868) was born on the Eastern Shore of Maryland into bondage on March 21, 1753.
-His master was Francis De Shields.
-Robinson served under the General Gilbert du Motier, Marquis de Lafayette, and would become a significant African American soldier in the Revolutionary War.
+Rev. James Robinson (March 21, 1753 – March 27, 1868) was an American preacher and soldier.
+Born on the Eastern Shore of Maryland into bondage on March 21, 1753, his enslaver was Francis De Shields.
+Robinson served under the General Gilbert du Motier, Marquis de Lafayette and would become a significant African American soldier in the American Revolutionary War.

 Revolutionary War service

-Robinson's master Francis De Shields had him enlist at age 24 and fight in a Virginia Light Infantry Regiment with the promise that he could earn his freedom.
+Robinson's enslaver, Francis De Shields, had him enlist at age 24 and fight in a Virginia Light Infantry Regiment with the promise that he could earn his freedom.
 His regiment was one of several African American regiments under the command of the General Gilbert du Motier, Marquis de Lafayette.
 He fought in the Battle of Brandywine which was a British victory.
 Also White Haven, Roanoke River, Ragged Point, on Dorset County River, Vienna Ferry, and Cambridge.
-He led the charge up a British rampart of a redoubt at the Siege of Yorktown and he attacked and defeated three British soldiers at once.
-General Gilbert du Motier, Marquis de Lafayette, was so impressed with his actions that he personally awarded Robinson a Gold Medal of Valor.
+On October 14, 1781, he led the charge of 400 American troops up British redoubt #10 at the Siege of Yorktown and he attacked and defeated three British soldiers at once and the redoubt was captured.
+General Gilbert du Motier, Marquis de Lafayette, was so impressed with his actions that he awarded Robinson a Gold Medal of Valor.
 This would make him the highest decorated African American veteran of the Revolutionary War.
-He was one of between 5,000 and 10,000 African Americans who served in the Revolutionary War on the American side.
+He was one of between 5,000 and 10,000 African Americans who served on the American side in the Revolutionary War.

 War of 1812 service

-After the Revolutionary War, De Shields reneged on his promise to free Robinson and sold him in New Orleans back into slavery in Louisiana.
-His new master Calvin Smith, who according to Robinson, was cruel and unforgiving and had him serve in the War of 1812.
-In 1813 General Andrew Jackson arrived to gather forces to repel the British during what would become the Battle of New Orleans.
-During an engagement one of Robinson's fingers were shot off in battle.
-Also at some point he was struck by a saber in the head, leaving a scar he would carry his whole life.
-After the American victory, soldiers gathered around General Andrew Jackson and he announced that the slaves who had fought would not be freed after all.
-Robinson thought about taking his gun and shooting General Andrew Jackson right then and there but decided against it.